Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \item Suppose $(w_{k-1}w_k) = $ (VH), and note that $\pi_{k-1}$ is necessarily pentagonal.
 If $\pi_{k-2}$ is pentagonal (\resp, non-pentagonal), then $\pi_k$ is non-pentagonal (\resp, pentagonal). \end{numlist}

 We claim that the mapping $\pi:\WW_n \to \Si_n(m)$ is an injection, and this claim is justified very much as in the corresponding step of Section \ref{caseB}.
 It is straightforward that $\pi$ is an injection from $\WW_n$ to the set of $n$-step non-backtracking paths of $G$ from $m$, and it suffices to show that any $\pi(w)$ is self-avoiding.

-For $w\in \WW_n$, at most three consecutive edges of $\pi(w)$ are pentagonal.
+Points (i)--(iv) of Section \ref{caseB} are replaced in the current setting by the following, illustrated in Figure \ref{hvp}. \begin{romlist} \item Any step of $\pi$ leading to a non-pentagonal midpoint corresponds to the letter H. Thus, $\pi'=\pi'(w)$ takes a step only (but not invariably) when H appears. \item Each non-pentagonal midpoint of $\pi$ is followed by a pentagonal midpoint of some size-$5$ face $F$.
+Having touched a size-$5$ face $F$, the walk $\pi$ proceeds around $F$ before departing to the unique non-pentagonal midpoint available from the point of departure. \item The walk $\pi$ never uses consecutively more then three midpoints of any $F$.
+In addition, $\pi'$ is non-backtracking. \item The projected walk $\pi'$ takes steps on $G'$.
+The steps of $\pi'$ can be rightwards, leftwards, or \lq between'.
+If we pay no attention to the \lq between' steps, then each left step is followed immediately by a right step, and \emph{vice versa}. \end{romlist}

 As in Section \ref{caseB}, we need to show that, after contracting each pentagon to a vertex, the ensuing non-backtracking walk $\pi'(w)$ is a SAW on $G'$.
-For any subwalk $\nu$ of $\pi'(w)$, it may be checked (as in the proof of Section \ref{caseB}) that its numbers of right and left turns differ by at most $1$.
+For any subwalk $\nu$ of $\pi'(w)$, it may be checked (see (iv) above, as in the proof of Section \ref{caseB}), that its numbers of right and left turns differ by at most $1$.
 By Lemma \ref{l96}(c) or directly, $\nu$ cannot form a cycle.
-Hence $\pi'(w)$ is a SAW, and the proof is complete.
+Hence $\pi'(w)$ (and therefore $\pi(w)$ also) is a SAW, and the proof is complete.